-- One well-woman checkup each year

-- Care related to pregnancy

-- Care for any female medical condition

-- A referral to a specialist doctor within the network
+- Care related to pregnancy - Care for any female medical condition A referral to a specialist doctor within the network

 Reporting Waste, Abuse, or Fraud in CHIP by a Provider or Client

 If a member suspects a person who receives benefits or a provider (a doctor, dentist, counselor, etc.) has committed waste, abuse, or fraud, he/she has a responsibility and a right to report it.